About rubella or German measles

 - 18 months, as part of the MMRV vaccine, which protects your child from measles, mumps, rubella and varicella (chickenpox).

-Good handwashing is the best way to stop childhood illnesses from spreading.
-It’s also important to cough or sneeze into a tissue or your elbow rather than into your hands, and to teach your child to do this too.
+Good hand-washing can help to stop rubella virus from spreading.
+It’s also important to cough or sneeze into a tissue or your elbow rather than into your hands and teach your child to do this too.